 When I was asked to speak on Steven Moe’s Seeds podcast, my friend and colleague Haimona Waititi from Tūmanako Consulting suggested that I share some of the missteps I have made as part of different organisations trying to better support Māori aspirations.
-So, in my 12 minute segment at the beginning of the podcast below, I share three personal stories of situations where, despite the best intentions, things could have been done differently and better.
-The three stories are:
+So, I talked on the podcast and shared three personal stories of situations where, despite the best intentions, things could have been done differently and better.

 - “Dial a Māori” – why it doesn’t work well for Pākehā organisations to engage someone Māori if we haven’t first done the groundwork.